 Photo: Syed Amaan / Wikimedia Commons

 Haft Gumbaz, also known as the Tomb of Seven Domes, is a group of mausoleums that house the remains of Bahmani rulers.
-These magnificent tombs are known for their massive domes and intricate Islamic architecture, making them one of the most fascinating places to visit in Kalaburagi.
+These magnificent tombs are known for their massive domes and intricate Islamic architecture, making them one of the most fascinating tourist places in Gulbarga.
 Each tomb has its own unique design and decoration, showcasing the artistic prowess of the time.
-The surrounding gardens add to the serenity of the area, making it an ideal spot for peaceful retreats.
+The surrounding gardens add to the serenity of the area, making it an ideal places for Gulbarga trip for a peaceful experience.

 Location: Mominpura, Kalaburagi